learn-co-students/react-presentation-components-lab-re-coded_sanaa_web001/README.md

 3. It should render a `<div>` to the page that contains the text: "I am just happy".

 4. If you open the `index.js` file, you'll see that `SimplerComponent` receives one prop called `handleClick` that is currently `undefined`.
 Rewrite this prop to perform any action of your choice!
 Then, make sure `SimplerComponent` can trigger this action when it's clicked on.

+## Synthesize

-When you've finished this component, take a moment to compare it to the previous presentational component we wrote.
-See how much more stable it is?
-It has no ability to change its output internally.
-We can always know, based on the props that we provide, what type of component it will produce.
+When you've finished `SimpleComponent` and `SimplerComponent`, take a moment to compare them to each other.

+See how `SimplerComponent` has no ability to change its output internally?
+We can always know, based on the props that we provide, what type of output it will produce.
 Note, as well, that this doesn't mean that the component lacks interactivity.
-We can actually determine a wide variety of click behaviors on the component just by providing a different callback.
-It's just that the component itself cannot determine its behavior.
+We can actually determine a wide variety of click behaviors on the component just by providing a different information via the `props` `Object` when we use the component.

 This kind of "simpleness" is actually a good thing because it makes our component more predictable and easier to maintain.
+If we have a single store where state is passed from, bubbling downward via `props` to components like `SimplerComponent` debugging and maintaining the components is much easier than when a component needs to manage state as well.

+A good bit of advice would be to start with a simple presentational component (like `SimplerComponent`) and _only when_ you _can't_ make it work without special state, change it to be a full Component.
+Developers like to constrain themselves to be as simple as possible until they absolutely have to be more complex.
+In the long run, this is a good heuristic for creating code that scales and is easy to debug.

 ## Resources